Managing borderline personality disorder in pregnancy

 Registered practitioners with appropriate training and experience provide talking therapies for individuals or groups.
 You can find these types of professionals on the e-COPE Directory.

-Advice for women experiencing borderline personality disorder
+Advice for women experiencing borderline personality disorder in pregnancy

-Seek help and treatment
+Seek help and treatment:

 - Seek help from a doctor or other health professional.